practicalli/spacemacs/install-spacemacs/clojure-lsp/snippets.md

 `${n:placeholder text}` allows text to be placed at the tab-stop to give an indication as to the value to be completed.
 The placeholder text is automatically highlighted when tabbing into the tab-stop, so typing a new value replaces the placeholder text.

 Highlighting and replacing the text does not work for the `$0` tab-stop, so placeholder text should not be used with this specific tab-stop.

-> #### Hint::Placeholder text not replaced in final tab stop
-> practicalli/clojure-lsp-snippets over-rides some existing built-in snippets at they include placeholder text in the final, S0, location.
-Practicalli snippets either replaces the final tab-stop with a consecutively numbered tab stop, or removes the placeholder text.